Opposition walks out from Sindh Assembly session

 “Rs102.48 billion have been allocated for the Sindh Home Department and Rs2 billion for department’s development programmes.”

-The Sindh chief minister further assured, “We are taking measures for the improvement in the quality of life of common people.”
+The Sindh chief minister further assured, “We are taking measures for the improvement in the quality of life of common people.”—INP